lkamil/Os/README.md

 # PerlinMountains

-A single view IOS app that shows a mountain range that was generated with Perlin's algorithm.
+A processing sketch that generates a terrain with perlin noise based on audio input.